D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's law.md

 > [!success] Conductor response times
 > Electromagnetic responses in an ohmic conductor are effectively instant.
 ### Relation to temperature
 Most materials, when heated, expand in size (some materials shrink, but the discussion applies to them too).
 Since the second law is dependent on the geometry of the material, it is indirectly dependent on temperature too.
-When a material expands, $l$ increases, but so does the cross-section $S$.
+When a material expands, $l$ increases, but so does the cross section $S$.
 In the specific case of a wire, the ratio $l/S$ tends to remain constant (or approximately so), which means Ohm's second law is mostly temperature-independent for wires.
 This does not hold for other shapes.

 The exact expression of resistivity with respect to temperature is extremely complicated and the domain of statistical mechanics.
 At a high level, we can use a [[Serie|series expansion]] like
 $$\rho(\theta)\simeq\rho_{\theta_{0}}[1+\alpha(\theta-\theta_{0})]$$